 October 26th, 2021

-We greatly appreciate all reviewers for taking time and effort to review our manuscript.
-We found the comments incredibly insightful, which contributed significantly to improving the quality of the manuscript.
-Considering all suggestions, we have made improvements, summarized below:
+We greatly appreciate both of the thorough and insightful reviews of our manuscript.
+We think that you will find its quality much improved as a result of the changes we have made in response.
+Here we summarize the major changes, with point-by-point responses to each reviewer comment following.

 We adjusted the title of our manuscript to better reflect the proposal and its relationship with existing methods.

-We have provided more clarity and precision in the language surrounding statistical concepts and results discussed in the manuscript.
+Throughout, we have provided more clarity and precision in the language surrounding statistical concepts and results.

-When discussing our results, we provide additional context of our experimental conditions to ensure proper interpretation and avoid overstatements.
+When discussing our results, we provide additional context for our experimental conditions to ensure proper interpretation and avoid overstatements.

-We provided more precision in the language surrounding the idea of zero-inflated and compositionality of microbiome data, highlighting the motivation behind our approach and the assumptions we’re making.
+We improved precision in the language surrounding the idea of zero-inflation and compositionality of microbiome data, highlighting the motivation behind our approach and the assumptions we’re making.

 We added more clarification on the motivation behind our procedure for adjusting inter-set correlation in our null hypothesis inference section.
 We emphasized the trade-off between type I error and power for enrichment analysis as a discovery tool and provided and clarified that the user can make the choice whether to adjust for correlation when using our method.

-We reorganized our manuscript to highlight our main contribution which is a new approach for set-based testing for relative abundance microbiome data.
-This organization is also motivated by Geistlinger et al.’s paper on benchmarking standards for gene set testing approaches as suggested by Reviewer 2.
-We hope this reorganization of the manuscript will also make it easier to follow and not fractured in three parts, as Reviewer 1 has pointed out.

-We agree with Reviewer 1 that enrichment analysis is equivalent differential abundance for sets and have grouped the “single-sample enrichment testing” and “differential abundance analysis” into one section titled “enrichment analysis”.
-The “single-sample enrichment testing” is now referred to as “Inference at the sample level” while the differential abundance section is now titled “Inference at the population level”.
+We reorganized the manuscript to highlight our main contribution, which is a new approach for set-based testing for relative abundance microbiome data.
+This organization is also motivated by the work of Geistlinger et al. on benchmarking standards for gene set testing approaches as suggested by Reviewer 2.
+We believe this reorganization of the manuscript will make it easier to follow by eliminating redundant material and consolidating the presentation of results.We agree with Reviewer 1 that enrichment analysis is equivalent to differential abundance for sets and have grouped the “single-sample enrichment testing” and “differential abundance analysis” into one section titled “enrichment analysis”.
+The “single-sample enrichment testing”section is now referred to as “Inference at the sample level” while the differential abundance section is now titled “Inference at the population level”.

-We added additional evaluations on the real data set for all “single sample enrichment testing” section which are: random [gene] sets and label permutation.
+We added additional evaluations on the real data set for the “single sample enrichment testing” section which are: random [gene] sets and label permutation.
 We added the random [gene] set analyses for the real data portion of the “differential abundance analysis” section.
-These additional analyses were motivated by Geistlinger et al. Consequently, we have moved the simulation results for this section to the supplemental.
+These additional analyses were motivated by Geistlinger et al. Consequently, we have moved the simulation results for this section to the supplement.

 Under the new section “Inference at the population level”, we are still retaining our analysis with respect to traditional differential abundance methods (i.e., corncob and DESeq2)